Small Dam Removal Provides Big Benefit for Fish

 By raising water temperatures and altering flows, the dam has a negative effect on all fish species in Gales Creek.
 Additionally, the dam functions as a physical barrier to all but the strongest of the anadromous fish.
 The more that Tree for All partners learned about the dam’s effect on fish passage, the more concerned they became.
 Clean Water Services (CWS), Tualatin Riverkeepers, Tualatin River Watershed Council, Oregon Department of Fish and Wildlife, and Metro all declared the Balm Grove site as a top restoration priority.

 In 2016, the family that owned the property that includes Balm Grove Dam sold it to CWS.
 Metro and the Tualatin Soil and Water Conservation District committed money toward the purchase.
-After the sale, the Tualatin River Watershed Council continued to conduct community outreach and fish-monitoring activities.
-CWS launched project planning, which will result in a design for riparian restoration; a determination of full versus partial removal of the concrete dam; adjustments of the channel bed and banks; and a strategy for long-term stewardship of the site.
-Construction could begin as early as summer 2018.
+CWS then embarked upon project planning, to develop a design for riparian restoration; a determination of full versus partial removal of the concrete dam; decisions about adjustments of the channel bed and banks; and a strategy for long-term stewardship of the site.

 This project will open up more than 35 miles of prime habitat to cutthroat trout, coho salmon and winter steelhead.
 Since a stream that’s healthy for fish is healthy for recreational activities, the project is expected to increase birding, fishing, hiking and camping in the public lands along upper Gales Creek.
 Tree for All partners are excited that removal of the Balm Grove Dam—the single most important step that our community can take to directly benefit aquatic life in the Tualatin River Watershed—is finally within reach.